CtrlK

 Conciseness

 Extremely verbose at ~400+ lines.
-Massive amounts of inline implementation detail (full bash scripts for every subcommand, session metadata JSON templates, registry management) that could be in separate files.
+Massive amounts of inline implementation detail (full bash scripts for every subcommand, session metadata JSON templates, registry management) that could be in separate files or scripts.
 Repeats patterns across subcommands (review/fix/feature all show nearly identical tmux/claude launch steps).
-Much of this is boilerplate Claude could generate from a concise spec.
+Much of this is implementation code that Claude could generate from a concise spec.

 1 / 3